joseconti/woo-redsys-gateway-light/readme.txt

 This is the Light version of the official WooCommerce Redsys plugin at WooCommerce.com

-You can find the PRO version here https://woocommerce.com/products/redsys-gateway/
+You can find the PRO version at [WooCommerce.com](https://woocommerce.com/products/redsys-gateway/)

 With this extension you get all you need for use Redsys & Iupay Gateway.